bgporter/cello/README.md

 ### "Pythonesque" access

 Not everything can or should be done with the kind of compile-time API `cello` was written to support.
-These methods take their names and inspriation from similar methods in the Python object model.
+These methods take their names and inspiration from similar methods in the Python object model.

 These methods do provide some level of type-safety and type-coercion using `VariantConverter`s that our `Value` types have.